sws2apps/sws2apps-docs/organized/docs/how-to-use/congregation/manage-access.md

 ### Delete user

-Use the big red 'Delete user' button at the top of the page to delete a user profile.
+Use the big red 'Delete user' button at the top of the page to delete a user account.
 Upon opening the app next time by the user, the user's local data will be erased, and they will be directed to the registration page.
 Deleting user cannot be undone, but you can always re-add them later if needed.

 :::warning
 Please note that deleting the **user account** will not remove their **record from the Persons page**.